ImperialCollegeLondon/virtual_ecosystem/docs/source/api/models/plants/plant_structures.md

 2. The plant community structures, describing the cohorts of stems of different PFTs with different diameters at breast height within a grid cell.
 3. The canopy structure generated in a grid cell by the plant community.
+4. The constants definitions required to run the model

 ## The plant {mod}`~virtual_ecosystem.models.plants.functional_types` module